ttaylor-st/discuit-rss/README.md

 you can also go to `/` to fetch the homepage, which will also return the last ten posts from all communities.

+if you want to view a user's feed, you can go to `/@{username}` (e.g., `https://ttaylor.run.place:6135/@lydia`) to get the last ten posts from that user. note that you'll probably receive less, as the `/users/{username}/feed` endpoint also returns comments, which discuit-rss skips.

 you can append `?sort=x` to the url to sort posts. the possible values for `x` are `hot`, `activity`, `new`, `day`, `week`, `month`, `year`. the default is `hot`.